 Completion: Students who complete BMGT 110F and 367F, together with the co-curricular activities offered each semester will receive recognition at graduation.

-REQUIRED Summer Assignment: Take the StrengthsFinder Assessment (information will be sent to you)
+REQUIRED Summer Assignment: Summer 2015 TBD (information will be sent later this summer)

 Semester 1: Who Am I as a Business Professional?

 By the end of the semester, you will be able to articulate your 'value proposition' and express clarity in the knowledge of the different sectors of business.

 Required course: BMGT110*, Introduction to the Business Value Chain

 *Most students will take BMGT110 in the (F) section; Students in the Business, Society, and Economy Program as part of College Park Scholars will only be required to participate in co-curricular events.
 Students with BMGT110 transfer credit will coordinate program participation with Kristin LaRiviere, Smith Start Assistant Director.

 - Smith Leadership Institute: Your Smith Start adventure starts with our Smith Leadership Institute (SLI).
 At SLI, you'll connect with your cohort of peers, along with Smith upperclassmen, staff, and corporate partners.
 During the event, you'll being crafting your personal brand statement.
 Sponsored by EY

 - Critical Thinking 101: Formatted in an interactive workshop style, top Smith School faculty, leadership and corporate partners will discuss the importance of utilizing critical thinking in the classroom and beyond.
 Sponsored by Deloitte

 - The War on Talent: Our Smith Office of Career Services (OCS) will assist you in setting up your HireSmith account, preparing your resume, and learning exactly what to wear to business events.

 - Beyond Majors: Learn from Smith juniors and seniors about the academic opportunities available at Smith.